Remmeauth/remme-core/docs/apis/ws.rst

 *********

-The ``WebSocket`` protocol enables interaction between a ``web browser`` (or other client application) and a ``web server`` with lower overheads, facilitating real-time data transfer from and to the server.
+The ``WebSocket`` protocol enables interaction between a ``web browser`` (or other client application) and a ``web server`` with lower overheads, facilitating real-time data transfer to and from the server.
 This is made possible by providing a standardized way for the server to send content to the client without being first requested by the client, and allowing messages to be passed back and forth while keeping the connection open.

-``Remme`` provides a lot of data you can ``listen`` from the blockchain.
-For instance, your can be notified about a newly created transaction to your transfer or when your ``Atomic Swap`` transaction is approved.
+``Remme`` provides a lot of data you can ``listen`` to from the blockchain.
+For instance, you can be notified about a newly created transaction transferred from you when your ``Atomic Swap`` transaction is approved.

 Disclaimer
 ==========

 To illustrate the ``WebSockets`` requests, ``wscat`` is used.
-To install the tool use the following command:
+To install the tool, use the following command:

 .. code-block:: console

     $ npm install -g wscat

 Afterwards, check it out by following the command below.
-It sends a request to the echo server which will reply with same message that you sent.
+It sends a request to the echo server which will reply with the same message that you sent.

 .. code-block:: console